SvenPfiffner/AutoEdit/README.md

-# AutoEdit Studio

-AutoEdit Studio is a Streamlit-based prototype that explores a premium image-editing workflow.
-The current milestone focuses on establishing a polished front-end experience with a modular architecture that will welcome future backend enhancements.

-## Project layout

-# AutoEdit Studio ✨
+# AutoEdit ✨

 **Natural-language image editing through cascaded vision-language translation**

 A proof-of-concept exploring how vision-language models can bridge the gap between casual user prompts and precise image editing instructions.
-Built by Sven Pfiffner as a research project.

----

 ## The Problem